gunrock/gunrock/README.md

 CUDA version 5.5 (or greater) and compute capability 3.0 (or greater) is required.

 Several graph primitives' CPU validation code uses Boost Graph Library.
-We are also using Boost Spirit, filesystem, and timer in our utility code.
+We are also using Boost Spirit, filesystem, predef, chrono, and timer in our utility code.
 A boost version > 1.53.0 is required.

 CUDA
 ====